nrbnlulu/strawberry-django-auth/docs/quickstart.md

     and is the easiest way to add JSON Web token authentication for Django with strawberry.

 ???
-Note "strawberry-django quick start"
+Note "strawberry-django quick start - copied"

     ### Installation